 1. Learn Qigong

 This is my number one recommendation.
 I’ve seen Qigong get results where surgery, pharmaceuticals, and even acupuncture were ineffective.
 But it has to be real Qigong, and you have to learn it face-to-face from a master.
-In the meantime, you can start right now with Lifting The Sky and my free ebooks.
+In the meantime, you can start right now with a free online course.

 2. Get Acupuncture

-Finding a good acupuncturist is hard, but it’s easier than finding a good Qigong master.
-Ideally, find someone who is crazy busy, like my wife, who sees 80-100 patients per week.
+Finding a good acupuncturist is hard, but it’s arguably easier than finding a good Qigong master.
+Ideally, find someone who is crazy busy, who sees 80-100 patients per week.
 It’s just like a busy restaurant — it’s busy because the food is good.
 Bad restaurants (and bad acupuncturists) don’t get that busy because they don’t get results.
+(An exception would be someone who recently graduated from acupuncture school.)

 3. Get N.E.T.